-Sealing a New Concrete Floor vs. an Old One in Need of Concrete Repairs
+Sealing a New Concrete Floor vs. an Old, Damaged One

 Whether in your basement or garage, concrete floors offer a solid, durable foundation.
 This doesn’t mean they’re invincible, however.
 Over the years, shifts in the earth, moisture in the ground, and pressure from vehicles and other heavy objects can lead to fracturing in the floor.
 When they’re new and small, sealing garage floor cracks is fairly simple.
 However, older concrete floors that haven’t been well maintained will need a lot of work to get them back in shape.